-EXHIBIT E-3Level 1 Evaluation Criteria
+EXHIBIT E-3 Level 1 Evaluation Criteria

-Evaluation Criteria Measures Objective: Provide Effective 1 Fransportation Solutions to meet Mobility, Access, and Capacity Needs Purpose and Need: y rapid, reliable, and efficient light rail transit service to communities in the project corridor, as e local planning process and reflected in the ST3 Plan (Sound Transit 2016). nobility by increasing connectivity and capacity in the TDLE corridor from the Federal Way Transit ma Dome Station area to meet projected transit demand.
-Expand mobility for populations. r the corridor and region's residents, which include transit dependent, low-income, and minority Ridership Potential L1.1: Travel time L1.2: Total population and employment (2035) within 1/2 mile of stations L1.3: Proximity to existing/future population and employment centers/activity centers and major destinations within 1/2 mile of stations Objective: Support Sustainab ole Land Use Plans, Economic Development, and Transit Oriented Development Purpose and Need: destinations on the ies of Federal Way, Milton, Fife, Tacoma, and the Puyallup Tribe of Indians to regional centers and regional high-capacity transit (HCT) system as described in adopted regional and local land use, economic development plans and Sound Transit's Regional Transit Long-Range Plan (Sound Encourage equitable and sustainable urban growth in station areas through support of transit oriented deve (TOD) and multimodal integration in a manner that is consistent with local land use plans and policies, inclu Transit's Transit Oriented Development and Sustainability policies. ient and safe nonmotorized access to stations such as bicycle and pedestrian connections und Transit's System Access Policy.
-Supports future TOD opportunities L1.4: Consistency with local and tribal economic development goals, planned development, current and anticipated zoning, and/or comprehensive plans L1.5: Barriers that limit the development potential, walkshed, and range and safety of bicycling around the station such as topography, wide roads, highways, bodies of water, and railways L1.6: Presence of amenities to catalyze complete neighborhoods, such as shops, services, schools, recreational facilities, civic or character amenities, or views/access to nature Promotes multimodal access and connections L1.7: Qualitative assessment of bicycle and pedestrian accessibility and potential for improvement L1.8: Qualitative assessment of transit connections and potential for improvement within station areas Objective: Preserve the Environment Purpose and Need: Preserve and promote a healthy environment and economy by minimizing adverse impacts on the natural, social environments.
-Effects on the natural environment L1.9: Proximity to major wetlands, streams, floodplains, steep slopes, Endangered Species Act (ESA) species, fisheries, or other natural habitat areas within 100 feet of an alternative (in acres of resources)
+Evaluation Criteria Measures Objective: Provide Effective Transportation Solutions to meet Mobility, Access, and Capacity Needs Purpose and Need: y rapid, reliable, and efficient light rail transit service to communities in the project corridor, as e local planning process and reflected in the ST3 Plan (Sound Transit 2016). nobility by increasing connectivity and capacity in the TDLE corridor from the Federal Way Transit ma Dome Station area to meet projected transit demand.
+Expand mobility for populations. r the corridor and region's residents, which include transit dependent, low-income, and minority Ridership Potential L1.1: Travel time L1.2: Total population and employment (2035) within 1/2 mile of stations L1.3: Proximity to existing/future population and employment centers/activity centers and major destinations within 1/2 mile of stations Objective: Support Sustainab le Land Use Plans, Economic Development, and Transit Oriented Development Purpose and Need: destinations on the ties of Federal Way, Milton, Fife, Tacoma, and the Puyallup Tribe of Indians to regional centers and regional high-capacity transit (HCT) system as described in adopted regional and local land use, economic development plans and Sound Transit's Regional Transit Long-Range Plan (Sound (TOD) and multime ble and sustainable urban growth in station areas through support of transit oriented development odal integration in a manner that is consistent with local land use plans and policies, including Sound riented Development and Sustainability policies. ient and safe nonmotorized access to stations such as bicycle and pedestrian connections und Transit's System Access Policy.
+Supports future TOD opportunities L1.4: Consistency with local and tribal economic development goals, planned development, current and anticipated zoning, and/or comprehensive plans L1.5: Barriers that limit the development potential, walkshed, and range and safety of bicycling around the station such as topography, wide roads, highways, bodies of water, and railways L1.6: Presence of amenities to catalyze complete neighborhoods, such as shops, services, schools, recreational facilities, civic or character amenities, or views/access to nature Promotes multimodal L1.7: Qualitative assessment of bicycle and pedestrian accessibility and potential for improvement access and connections L1.8: Qualitative assessment of transit connections and potential for improvement within station areas Objective: Preserve the Envi ronment Purpose and Need: Preserve and prom social environment note a healthy environment and economy by minimizing adverse impacts on the natural, built, and s.

-EXHIBIT E-3Level 1 Evaluation Criteria
+Level 1 Evaluation Criteria